Publication Ethics and Malpractice Statement

 Multiple, Redundant or Concurrent Publication

-An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is therefore unacceptable.
+An author should not generally publish manuscripts describing the same research in more than one journal or primary publication.
+Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is, therefore, unacceptable.

 Acknowledgement of Sources

-Proper acknowledgment of the work of others is obligatory.
+Proper acknowledgement of the work of others is obligatory.
 Authors should cite publications that have been influential in determining the nature of current work.

 Authorship of the Paper

-Authorship should be limited to those who have made a significant contribution to the manuscript.
-All those who have made very significant contributions should be listed as co-authors.
-Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
-The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+Authorship should be limited to those who have contributed significantly to the manuscript.
+All those who have made very substantial contributions should be listed as co-authors.
+Where others have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
+The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included in the paper and that all co-authors have seen and approved the final version of the article and have agreed to its submission for publication.